Fleet logo

 Available in Fleet Premium

-In order to connect Fleet to Azure AD, the IT admin (you) needs a Microsoft Enterprise Mobility + Security E3 license.
+In order to connect Fleet to Microsoft Entra ID, the IT admin (you) needs a Microsoft Enterprise Mobility + Security E3 license.
+Each end user who automatically enrolls needs at least a Microsoft Entra P1 license.
+If they already have an E3 or E5 license then you're good to go.

 Step 1: Buy Microsoft licenses